7 Truths About Your Purpose

 1) It will be a discovery process.
 I wasn’t looking to be a Sunday School teacher.
 Had the department passed around a sign-up sheet, I wouldn’t have volunteered.
 I was a high school teacher; I had a degree in Education Administration.
 I wanted to be a district superintendent who drove a motorcycle to work.
 And I wanted to be a mom.
 I served in the nursery at church.
 And organized childcare for our women’s ministry.
 I found my “thing” by trying lots of things – even winging a lesson on God’s generosity.
 My purpose was tucked in a last-minute opportunity that I had 99 reasons not to take.

 2) It will not go at all as you expect.
 Our purpose is usually not a title or a position.
 It’s a passion with wheels.
 It’ll take us through many seasons, organizations, and roles, but it will remain unchanged.
 Once I determined my thing, I was confident that meant I would lead a women’s ministry at a church.
-Well, thirteen years into pursuing this passion, I have had the honor of serving in amazing staff and volunteer roles, and not one of them has been leading a women’s ministry at a church.
+Well, sixteen years into pursuing this passion, I have had the honor of serving in amazing staff and volunteer roles, and not one of them has been leading a women’s ministry at a church.

 3) It will require you to do scary things.
 Things that people will criticize.
 Things that seem crazy.
 If you are unwilling to do things that terrify you, there is a high likelihood your purpose will go unrealized.